Turn on and test federated authentication in Apple School Manager

 Test federated authentication

-You can test the federated authentication connection after you’ve performed the following tasks:
+You can test the federated authentication connection after you have performed the following tasks:

 The Managed Apple ID default format is updated.

-Note: Accounts with roles of Administrator, Site Manager, and People Manager can’t sign in using federated authentication; they can only manage the federation process.
+Note: Accounts with roles of Administrator, Site Manager or People Manager cannot sign in using federated authentication; they can only manage the federation process.

-In Apple School Manager , sign in with an account that doesn’t have a Staff or Student role.
+In Apple School Manager , sign in with an account that does not have a Staff or Student role.

 Click Continue, enter the password for the user, then click Sign In.